manish-garodia/manish-garodia/projects/dba-essentials-test/install-db/dbca/dbca-typical-advanced.md

 	For this lab, de-select the existing listener if already selected.
 Select the checkbox **Create a new listener** and enter the following values:
 	 **Listener name** - *LISTENER1*
 	 **Listener port** - *1526*

+	 The values may differ depending on the system you are using.

     ![Listener Selection](images/dbca21c-adv-007-listener.png)